awsdocs/aws-single-sign-on-user-guide/doc_source/pingidentity.md

 # Ping Identity<a name="pingidentity"></a>

-The following Ping Identity products have been tested with AWS SSO\.
+The following Ping Identity products have been tested with IAM Identity Center\.

 **Topics**
 + [PingFederate](pingfederate-idp.md)